jina-ai/faq/faq_main.md

 You can reduce the size of your indexed data by projecting the embedding to a smaller dimensionality.
 Using pre-trained ResNet results in features represented as 2048d (if you’re using a fully connected layer as an embedding layer).
 What you can do is to further encode it into another dimensionality, such as 512.
 You can achieve this with Finetuner by adopting a multi-layer perceptron on top of your embedding model.
 For instance, in this tutorial, we attached a SimpleMLP on top of the embedding model and the final embedding has been encoded into 1024d, 2 times smaller than the pre-trained embedding.
 You can do it in 128/256/512 or any compact representation.
 This should significantly reduce your embedding size.

+# Executors

+## How can I fetch pre-built Executors from Jina Hub?

+We provide 3 ways of using pre-build Executors from the Jina Hub.
+The first way is using the Executor as it is, the second way is use in a Flow via Docker and the third way is use in a Flow via the source code.
+To see the code snippets and understand the syntax, please visit: https://docs.jina.ai/advanced/hub/use-hub-executor/

+## How to upload my Executor on Jina Hub?

+Jina Hub allows users to publish and share their Executors.

 ## How do I share executor with my colleague sitting in another part of the world?